-It is located 40km slightly north-east of Bordeaux in the Gironde département in South-West France.
+The medieval village of Saint Emilion is located 40km north-east of Bordeaux in South-West France.

-The many miracles he performed quickly gained him fame and people traveled from far away to come and seek advice from the old hermit.
+Indeed, people traveled from far away in order to come and seek advice from the old hermit.

 Saint Emilion’s gates